SEARCH THIS BLOG

 Ensconced in the gleaming green palace, the Wizard is worshipped by all citizens for his purported powers.
 Even though he turns out to be a man (Jeff Goldblum, “Jurassic World Dominion”), it seems that he fulfills the prophecy as the all-mighty who enters the skies in a hot air balloon and falls into the land of Oz.

-When The Wizard wants to grant Elphaba's her true desire, Elphaba discovers something deeper inside of her and it's not for the chance to be normal.
+When The Wizard wants to grant Elphaba's her true desire, Elphaba discovers that something has... changed within her.
+Something deeper inside of her and it's not for the chance to be normal.
 She wants the Wizard to help her find what's going on with with animals losing their voices and ability to talk, and gone missing at school and in town.

 When the truth comes out, Elphaba and Galinda are faced with impossibly tough choices.
 At perilous crossroad, their friendship is tested beyond limit, and the choices they make will change their lives and the people around them forever.